iamalion/AnimalShelter.Solution/README.md

 to create the initial MySQL database.

 #### To Run the API:
-* Navigate to this project's production directory `AnimalShelterApi`
+* Navigate to the production directory `AnimalShelterApi`
 * Run the command `dotnet watch run` in the command line to run the API from your local port.
 This will also open up Swagger UI in your browser.
+* Navigate to the production directory `AnimalShelterClient`
+* Run the command `dotnet watch run` in the command line to run the API from your local port.

 #### Use Swagger UI to test an API call (optional):
 * Open your browser and navigate to the Swagger UI tab.